 In February of 2017, Othon’s application for tenure was denied by three of the eight male department members who reviewed her application.
 Professor Voth abstained from the decision.
 Those who denied her application argued that she had not produced the level of scholarship required to gain tenure, stating that the two publications she produced after her fifth-year review were insufficient.

 “The male faculty members who voted against [Othon] held her to a standard for scholarship and teaching that is inconsistent with the Department’s standard for tenure,” the complaint states.
 “This is evidenced by the superior research productivity [Othon] demonstrated as compared to most of the male tenured colleagues.”

-After this complaint was filed in New Haven on June 6, the University responded on Aug.
+After the complaint was filed in New Haven on Jun.
+6, the University responded on Aug.
 30 with a motion to dismiss two of the four violations of federal law Othon alleges in the document.
 These two counts are of discrimination and retaliation under Title IX.

 On Sept.
 21, Othon’s legal team submitted a memorandum in opposition to the University’s motion, arguing that the court cases Wesleyan cited as precedent for its motion were used incorrectly.

-In the initial complaint, Othon demands a trial by jury and both economic and non-economic compensatory damages.
+In the initial complaint, Othon demanded a trial by jury and both economic and non-economic compensatory damages.